robotology/gazebo-fmi/README.md

 This repository contains plugins for the [Gazebo robotic simulator](http://gazebosim.org/) to enable [co-simulation](https://en.wikipedia.org/wiki/Co-simulation) between the physics simulation of Gazebo and simulation tools that support the [Functional Mock-up Interface (FMI)](https://fmi-standard.org/) standard.
-At the moment, the report just contains a plugin that **import** FMUs for simulation of the actuator dynamics.
+At the moment, the report just contains a plugin that **import** Functional Mock-up Units (FMUs) for simulation of the actuator dynamics.

 A good introductory paper to the co-simulation concept is available at https://arxiv.org/abs/1702.00686 .